ameekbhalla/website/content/home/accomplishments.md

   date_end: ""
   date_start: "2014-11-01"
-  description: "* Topics covered: principles of good writing, the format of a scientific manuscript, peer review, grant writing, ethical issues in scientific publication, writing for a general audience"
+  description: "* Topics covered: principles of good writing, the format of a scientific manuscript, peer review, grant writing, ethical issues in scientific publication, writing for a general audience."
   organization: Stanford Online
   organization_url: https://online.stanford.edu
   title: 'Writing in the Sciences'